wp-plugins/wp-attention-boxes/readme.txt

 4. Simply a convenient "display meta-box" that shows up underneath where you do your actual post or page editing, so you don't have to return to the settings to remember what they look like.

 == Changelog ==

-= 0.3 =
+= 0.4 =
+ Rounded Corners and a Preview Box so that you what your DIVs look like before leaving the Settings page = 0.3 =
 * Added a convenient visual reference section that shows you what your DIV's look like w/o having to save your post and switch to this plugin's Settings page
 = 0.2 =
 * Bugfix .. there was an extra quote in the generated snippet and added a Tip to this plugin's f.a.q.

 == Upgrade Notice ==

 = 0.4 =
 This upgrade provides a must-have feature that I urge you to upgrade for -- the live previewing of your Attention Div's as you make changes on the Settings page. (also rounded corners)